batistagroup/qflux/CONTRIBUTING.md

 ### Documentation Updates

+In this section, we will provide a general workflow for updating the documentation.
+We will first emphasize an important consideration prior to editing the docs.
+You should navigate to the directory for the module that you want to edit the documentation for.
+In order to determine the "routing" for these markdown files, you should consult the `mkdocs` configuration file in the top-level `qflux/` directory, named `mkdocs.yml`.
+In this file, you'll see a `nav:` section which  specifies the pages/routing for the documentation website.
+Individual pages are specified as key-value pairs where the key specifies the page title and the  value specifies the corresponding markdown file that the page is constructed from.

 1. Make a docs-related branch:

    ```bash
    git checkout -b docs/pII_open_systems_spinchain
    ```
-2. Edit the relevant markdown file in the `docs/` directory:
+2. Edit the relevant markdown file in the `docs/` directory.
+Within the `docs/` directory, we are only concerned with the `docs/qflux/`, which contains separate directories for each module, as well as a global `images/` directory.

    ```bash
    vim docs/qflux/Open_Systems/spin_chain.md
    ```
-3. Preview the documentation to ensure all markdown is correctly rendered under mkdocs:
+3. Preview the documentation to ensure all markdown is correctly rendered within `mkdocs`.
+You can create a live preview server to see your changes as you edit by running:

    ```bash
    mkdocs serve
    ```
-4. If a new page, ensure it is added to the navigation of `qflux/mkdocs.yml`:
+4. If a new page, ensure it is added to the navigation section of `qflux/mkdocs.yml`:
    ```yml
    nav: # Note: All paths must be relative to the docs dir
      - Open Systems: